The Best Sports Cars Under $30k to Buy in 2024

 Start with the styling.
 The Fiat 124 Spider could be said to be a much better-looking car than the MX-5 Miata.
 Yes, styling is subjective, but the Fiat 124 Spider really looks the part of a classic late 1960s/early 1970s Italian roadster.

 Early in the 124 Spider’s run, it had the advantage thanks to the TurboAir turbocharged four-cylinder engine in the Abarth model, but since then, the Miata has closed the gap and surpassed the former's performance levels, despite the Mazda’s lack of a turbo.
-Considering that the two models share so much in terms of mechanicals and components, it’s amazing how different these cars feel.
+Considering that the two models share so much in terms of mechanicals and components, it’s amazing how different these cars feel from behind the steering wheel.
 If it’s a track day you’re after, you could do a lot worse than the MX-5 Miata.
 If it’s simply enjoying twisty roads in one of the most pleasant sports cars on the market, choose the Fiat 124 Spider in Abarth trim.
 The better news, now that they’re out of production, is that you can buy one fully loaded and still stay under our price cap.

 2012–2013 Ford Mustang Boss 302